Akari (lamp)

-Akari lamps are paper lanterns designed by American artist and furniture designer Isamu Noguchi.
+Akari lamps (Akari light sculptures) are paper lanterns designed by American artist and furniture designer Isamu Noguchi.

 The lamps are made of washi paper and bamboo, and have been popular since the 1950s.
-Akari means "light" (both "illumination" and "weightlessness") in Japanese, and the lamps are a modern version of traditional Japanese lanterns.
+Akari means "light" ("illumination") in Japanese, and the lamps are a modern version of traditional Japanese lanterns.
 There are over 200 Akari iterations in different shapes, sizes and colors.

 Akari lamps are an example of mid-century modern design.